renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/README.md

 * For NXP / EB Tresos tools installation:

 1. Create your own NXP account.
 2. Go to [Real-Time Drivers RTD](https://www.nxp.com/design/design-center/software/automotive-software-and-tools/real-time-drivers-rtd:AUTOMOTIVE-RTD).
 You should scroll until you reach the Download section for the Real-Time Drivers for S32K1.
-Click on Download and will open a new website that asks to log-in using your account
+Click on Download and will open a new website that asks to log-in using your account.

 ![Setup_image_1.png](https://github.com/renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/blob/main/Images/Tools_Setup/Setup_image_1.png)